 There are a few reasons for this:

 - Quarterback is by far the most important position.
-If a team picks the right signal-caller, the rest falls into place.
+If a team chooses the right signal-caller, the rest falls into place.

 - The worst teams from the previous year get the earliest draft choices, giving them a better chance to kickstart a rebuild.